leafo/lessphp-site/index.md

 command line interface to the compiler is included.
 It will run on PHP 5.1+.
 See the quick start for basic usage.

-For an overview of the syntax take a look at the [lessphp official documentation][2].
+For an overview of the syntax take a look at the [lessphp documentation][2].

 Follow the author on twitter: [@moonscript](http://twitter.com/moonscript).